 - Breakfast Bars: With the flavors of PB&J (and no eggs or dairy), these are a favorite homemade jam bar.

 - Strawberry Oatmeal Bars: These are like a Nutri-Grain bar, boosted by a dose of fresh fruit!

 - Instant Oatmeal: DIY a store bought staple for less sugar and more nutrients.

 - Strawberry Milk: This tastes so much better than the kind that comes in a carton and has a deliciously fresh flavor.

-- Baked French Toast Sticks: These even have banana in them!
+- Baked French Toast Sticks: These even have banana in them and reheat so well.

 - Pizza Rolls: Like pizza, only easier to pack in a lunchbox.